dbcook/openrocket-database/README.md

 The parts content of these Micromaxx kits is totally undocumented.
 John McCoy, probably the world's moset prolific Micromaxx specialist, might be of help here.

-Side note: The Saturn V and Space Shuttle are offered in a "Space Pioneers" starter set, which is a reference to the New Canaan YMCA Space Pioneers founded by G. Harry Stine (father of Quest founder Bill Stine), one of the first NAR sections from the 1960s.
+Side note: The Saturn V and Space Shuttle are offered in a "Space Pioneers" starter set, which is a reference to the New Canaan YMCA Space Pioneers founded by G. Harry Stine (father of Quest founder Bill Stine), one of the early NAR sections from the 1960s.

 A fair fraction of Quest kit instructions are available, and all of the instructions examined have part lists with numeric PNs and brief descriptions.

 Quest currently has at least 38 kits in production (counting from the website as of March 2018), while the Quest website has around 30 plans on its [Downloadable Instructions page](https://www.questaerospace.com/page/download_instructions).
 [Ye Old Rocket Shoppe](http://plans.rocketshoppe.com/quest.htm) has 14 plan sets that are mostly not listed on the Quest site, while the JimZ plans site has no Quest data.
 None of the posted plans appear to be for Micromaxx sized models.

 Comparing the instructions reveals that Quest used product number 1005 for two completely different models, the Tracer and the Starhawk.

+The `quest.orc` included with stock OpenRocket has many errors.
+I constructed a completely new Quest file with better dimensions; however the masses are all computed volumetrically and are mostly unverified.

 #### FSI - Flight Systems Inc.